-A single shared GOCDB instance can service multiple RIs by associating sites (and their corresponding service end-points) to different target infrastructures.
-This is applicable when and its service end-points belong to the same RI (
+A single shared GOCDB instance can service multiple RIs by associating sites (and the corresponding service end-points) to different target infrastructures.
+This is applicable when one site and its service end-points belong the same RI (Figure 2).

-Figure 2).

-On the other hand, if a single site hosts service end-points belonging to multiple RIs, service groupings can be used (Figure 3).
-A service group is an arbitrary grouping of existing service endpoints that can be distributed across different physical sites and target infrastructures.
+On the other hand, if a single site hosts service end-points belonging to different RIs, groupings can be used (Figure 3).
+A service group is an arbitrary grouping of existing service endpoints that can be distributed across different physical sites.
 Currently, any GOCDB user can create their own service groups (everything is logged, including who created the service group).

 Figure 2.
-A singe GOCDB instance can host sites and services belonging to different Target Infrastructures.
+A singe GOCDB instance can host sites of different target infrastructures.